-Trek through rural Ethiopia and stay overnight at charming, community run guesthouses with views among the best you'll find anywhere in Africa.
+- Trek through rural Ethiopia on a community trek in Lalibela.
+Stay overnight at charming, community run guesthouses with views among the best you'll find anywhere in Africa.
 The majority of money for our community trekking experiences go straight the local communities.

-Explore the ancient castles of Gondar, home to Ethiopia’s Kings and Queens in times gone by.
-Discover the famous Debre Birhan Selassie Church with its roof adorned with the wide-eyed cherubs forever watching from above.
+- Explore the ancient castles of Gondar, home to Ethiopia’s Kings and Queens in times gone by.
+Discover the incredible Debre Birhan Selassie Church with its roof adorned with the wide-eyed cherubs forever watching from above.

 Day 1: Addis to Bahir Dar

 Upon arrival at Bole International Airport in Addis Ababa, your driver will meet you outside the airport terminal.
 Head into the city for your first taste of fresh Ethiopian coffee.
 Explore some sites around the capital, including National Museum and the sprawling Mercato market before catching a domestic flight to Bahir Dar.
 The flight time will depend on your international arrival details.

 At Bahir Dar airport, your driver will meet you outside the airport terminal and transfer you to your hotel.

 In the afternoon, take a boat trip out on Lake Tana to visit the various monasteries dotted around the lake's islands as well as the Great White Pelicans and hippos that reside in the lake.